Last Updated on: January 28, 2023

-If you are anything like me you will own multiple domains and answer emails from them all.
-You may even answer emails on behalf of other companies as a freelancer or you might want to manage multiple online personalities for website promotion.
+If you are anything like me, you will own multiple domains and answer emails from them all.
+You may even answer emails on behalf of other companies as a freelancer, or you might want to manage multiple online personalities for website promotion.

 It can look unprofessional to reply from only one address but trying to keep on top of multiple different mailboxes can be a hassle, especially if you want an online solution that you can access anywhere.

 So the way I solved this was by using Google Mail.
 As well as having the tools to manage email from multiple domains I consider it head and shoulders above the competition.
-Primarily the power of the search within Google Mail finally convinced me to break the old time wasting habit of sorting emails into folders and sub-folders.
+Primarily the power of the search within Google Mail finally convinced me to break the old time-wasting habit of sorting emails into folders and sub-folders.

-As mentioned previously, Google Mail is an online solution but I often feel that some people underestimate how useful this is.
-Many companies will lavish massive budgets on an “enterprise” email solution such as Microsoft Exchange so they can access all email from anywhere, yet Google Mail will do this for free and doesn’t require an expert on the payroll.
+As mentioned previously, Google Mail is an online solution, but I often feel that some people underestimate how useful this is.
+Many companies will lavish massive budgets on an “enterprise” email solution such as Microsoft Exchange so they can access all email from anywhere.
+Yet, Google Mail will do this for free and doesn’t require an expert on the payroll.

-With danger of painting myself as a Google Mail Fanboy, the Labs (regularly updated tools and features), virtually unlimited data storage, labels (alternative to folders), filters and more made using Google Mail irresistible to me.
+With the danger of painting myself as a Google Mail Fanboy, the Labs (regularly updated tools and features), virtually unlimited data storage, labels (alternative to folders), filters and more made using Google Mail irresistible to me.

 But I digress.
 How do you use it to manage multiple websites?

 The first step involves your hosting/domain administration.
-Forward all email going to any address on the domain to your Google Mail address.
+Forward all emails going to any address on the domain to your Google Mail address.
 While some paranoid people might believe this will invite a torrent of spam, trust me when I say it doesn’t (either that or the spam filters are doing a great job).

 Important Warning: Your Google Mail address is still sent in the “sender” field on your email header.
-Generally this shouldn’t cause a problem but unfortunately some old versions of Outlook incorrectly display something like “From firstname.lastname@example.org on behalf of email@example.com” – nice one Microsoft.
+Generally, this shouldn’t cause a problem, but unfortunately, some old versions of Outlook incorrectly display something like “From firstname.lastname@example.org on behalf of email@example.com” – nice one Microsoft.
 Read more about that here.

-In essence this is it, although there are more tips below for making the most of this functionality.
+In essence, this is it, although there are more tips below for making the most of this functionality.

 - Auto archive email.
-If you are getting notifications that are useful to keep but you don’t need to read (perhaps debug info?) auto archive it.
+If you are getting notifications that are useful to keep, but you don’t need to read (perhaps debug info?), auto archive it.

 - Flag as important.
 If emails coming to a certain address need dealing with first, give it a star or important flag.

 As a side benefit to this type of setup, you can now use any address at your domain as a throwaway email.
-For example, use firstname.lastname@example.org to sign up at a forum and if they sell your email address then you can apply the filter above.
+For example, use firstname.lastname@example.org to sign up at a forum, and if they sell your email address, then you can apply the filter above.